alarreur/libraries-and-books/README.md

 Now that we have a mock service setup, we would like to display the list of libraries' ids and names in a table.
 While fetching the data we want the table to display a loader.

 Make the necessary changes in [app.component.ts](./src/app/app.component.ts) and [app.component.html](./src/app/app.component.html) to fetch the libray list from the service mock and display the result in the table.

-### Question 3: Number of books

-We want to display the number of books each library has in the existing table.

-Make the necessary changes in [app.component.ts](./src/app/app.component.ts) and [app.component.html](./src/app/app.component.html) to display the number of books per library.